Chelsea DeBoer’s Father Mocks Jenelle Evans’ Pregnancy News On ‘Teen Mom 2’

-Chelsea DeBoer learned that she was pregnant in the spring last year, which came as a big surprise for this Teen Mom 2 star.
+Chelsea DeBoer learned that she was pregnant in the spring last year, which came as a big surprise for the Teen Mom 2 star.
 While they weren’t planning on getting pregnant, they weren’t exactly avoiding it either.
 Chelsea and her husband, Cole DeBoer, were busy planning their wedding, which would be celebrated at two separate ceremonies.
-They would have a smaller wedding for family and friends, and then have a big wedding a year later.
+They would have a smaller wedding for family and friends and then have a big wedding a year later.
 And after learning of the pregnancy, Chelsea announced that she was moving the wedding one year ahead to the date of her anniversary.

-According to a new tweet, Chelsea DeBoer didn’t live tweet during last night’s episode but her father did have some things to say about Jenelle Evans.
-One can imagine that DeBoer was focusing on her new baby boy, but Randy watched the show and he was shocked to hear that Jenelle hadn’t told her mother about her own pregnancy.
-Instead, Evans announced her pregnancy on social media and her mother learned about the baby news from her co-workers.
-And as Randy pointed out, it may have been wrong for Jenelle to tell all of social media, but not her own mother.
+According to a new tweet, Chelsea DeBoer didn’t live tweet during last night’s episode, but her father did have some things to say about Jenelle Evans.
+One can imagine that DeBoer was focusing on her new baby boy, but Randy watched the show, and he was shocked to hear that Jenelle hadn’t told her mother about her own pregnancy.
+Instead, Evans announced her pregnancy on social media, and her mother learned about the baby news from her co-workers.
+And as Randy pointed out, it may have been wrong for Jenelle to tell all of social media but not her own mother.

 “Didn’t tell anyone except social media LOL,” Chelsea DeBoer’s father tweeted last night as Teen Mom 2 aired, tagging MTV in the tweet and using the hashtag, “#TeenMom2.”